junxit/us-congress-bills-114/metadata.md

 - 2015-03-17 — The Speaker designated the Honorable Kevin Yoder to act as Chairman of the Committee.
 - 2015-03-17 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H1692)
 - 2015-03-17 — The previous question was ordered pursuant to the rule. (consideration: CR H1691)
+- 2015-03-18 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.